 Step 2: Modify your course schedule

-Within 10 business days of submission, you will receive a response from an Academic Development Specialist.
-If your application has been approved, you will receive an approval letter which will contain feedback on your Plan for Success as well as details on the program requirements.
+You'll receive a response from an academic development specialist within 10 business days of your submission, If your application has been approved, you'll receive an approval letter which will contain feedback on your Plan for Success as well as details on the program requirements.

-It is now important to modify your course schedule based on the criteria outlined by your Faculty.
+Afterward, it's important that you modify your course schedule based on the criteria outlined by your faculty.

 Step 3: Register for the ATP Seminar Series

-As soon as you have been approved for the program, you will be able to register for the Academic Turnaround Seminar Series.
-The Seminar Series is a weekly non-credit class designed to provide students in-context strategies, create goals, and reflect on their academic improvement and well-being on a weekly basis.
-Students will learn techniques through on-going application.
-You will attend these weekly seminars in the fall semester, starting the week of Sept.
+As soon as you've been approved for the program, you can register for the Academic Turnaround Seminar Series.
+The seminar series is a weekly non-credit class designed to provide you in-context strategies, help you create goals, and allow you to reflect on your academic improvement and wellbeing on a weekly basis.
+You'll attend weekly seminars in the fall semester, starting the week of Sept.
 9 and ending the week of Dec.
 2.

 Step 4: Verify you have paid the program fee

-The program fee of $500 will be applied to your Student Centre at the beginning of the fall semester.
-The deadline to pay this fee without incurring interest is by the fee deadline.
+The $500 program fee will be applied to your Student Centre at the beginning of the fall semester.
+The deadline to pay this fee without incurring interest is the fee payment deadline.
 This is in line with your UCalgary tuition fee payment schedule.

 Step 5: Attend your weekly ATP Seminar

 To complete the seminar requirement, you must achieve a passing grade of 70%.
-The details of the course breakdown can be found in your course outline which is accessible through your D2L course.
+The details of the seminar are in your course outline, which is accessible through your D2L course.